sunyatin/ASCEND/README.md

 ## Estimating the founder event parameters with weighted block jackknife

 To estimate the founder event parameters (founder age and founder intensity) with their associated standard errors, run the exponential fitting script which performs a weighted block jackknife where blocks are the chromosomes and weights are their sizes or their number of SNPs.

 This script will fit an exponential function of the form `z(d) = A exp(-2dt) + c` where `z(d)` is the allele sharing correlation at the genetic distance bin `d`, `A` is the amplitude and `t` is the rate of exponential decay.
-We can then estimate the founder intensity as `I=exp(1)A` and the founder age as `T=100t` if the input genetic distances are in centiMorgans.
+We can then estimate the founder intensity as `I=exp(log(A)+1)` and the founder age as `T=100t`.

-To run the script:

-`python3 expfit_v8.py [parameters]`
+Command line: `python3 expfit_v8.py [parameters]`

 ### Parameters